Technical case study brief

 student_status_history status, faculty, programme, valid_from, valid_to, recorded_at Prevents current-state leakage.

-ingestion_audit pipeline_run_id, source_system, source_uri, schema_version, record_count, watermark, purview_asset_id Links data products back to Azure pipeline evidence.
+ingestion_audit pipeline_run_id, source_system, schema_version, record_count, watermark, purview_asset_id Links data products back to pipeline evidence.

 fact_enrollment_term term_id, credits_registered, prior_gpa, academic_standing Academic baseline.